 - Re-cut the stems at a 45-degree angle with a clean knife under warm water to promote water uptake.

 - Be sure to change the water every two to three days to avoid bacteria build-up and premature wilting.

-- Adding flower food will help keep bacteria at bay.
+- Adding flower food will keep the flowers fresher for longer.